test-dan-run/espnet_docker/README.md

 There are a bunch of other params that I haven't explored yet, like where to access your own data etc., so I will have to trouble you to explore this on your own.
 You can find the other `./asr.sh` parameters in the file [here](https://github.com/espnet/espnet/blob/master/egs2/TEMPLATE/asr1/asr.sh).

+*NOTE:* Please remember to add '\' for each parameter you add, otherwise you will be running ./asr.sh with a few parameters missing.

 ### Running the docker-compose
 Once all your prep work is done, hop over to the `docker-compose.yaml` file.